The British Water Cooler Association (BWCA) was established in 1989 to represent the interests of the water cooler industry in the UK.

 Choosing a Water Cooler

-If you procure soft services including water for the buildings you serve, here are our four tips for making the best choices - and details of an upcoming exhibition.
+If you procure soft services including water for the buildings you serve, here are our four tips for making the best choices.

 Water coolers are the sustainable choice